zhixun-dm/zhixun-dm/README.md

 -->

 ## - 😎 About me
-I'm currently incoming PhD student of Chinese University of Hong Kong (CUHK).
+I'm currently an incoming PhD student of Chinese University of Hong Kong (CUHK).
 Before that, I'm a research intern at National Laboratory of Pattern Recognition in Insititute of Automation, Chinese Academy of Sciences (CASIA).
 Besides, I obtained my B.Eng degree in Computer Science from Beijing Institute of Technology (BIT).

 ## - 📫 Research on
 * Graph Representation Learning